 In 2021, Nagra celebrated its 70 year anniversary.
 Founded in the pursuit of excellence in sound recording and sound reproduction, Nagra has a rich history of producing some of the world’s best analog recording and playback devices.
 Nagra now added to this remarkable legacy of products with the introduction of its first turntable and tonearm system.

-While often contemplated, it wasn’t until four years ago that the design and engineering of a turntable befitting the name Nagra began.
+While often contemplated, it wasn’t until 2017 ago that the design and engineering of a turntable befitting the name Nagra began.
 Working as a team, Nagra’s staff of extremely talented designers and engineers relentlessly pursued perfection in the fields of applied physics, mechanical and electronic engineering as well as material science.
 Four years later, after hundreds upon hundreds of scientific team hours, accompanied by exhaustive listening tests, the result is a turntable which extends the current edge of the arts.